Skip to navigation Skip to content

 • a completed and signed Medicare Claim form (MS014)

-The claimant is responsible for forwarding the benefit cheque to the health professional, together with the balance of the account/invoice, if applicable.
-They can then present the account/invoice receipt at a service centre to show the service has been paid in full.
-The claim can then be substantiated and will accumulate towards the Medicare Safety Net threshold for all out of hospital services.
+When the account has been fully paid, the account/invoice receipt can be presented at a service centre as evidence.
+The claim can then be substantiated and will accumulate towards the Medicare Safety Net threshold for all out-of-hospital services.

-These requirements cannot be varied as they are supported by the Health Insurance Act 1973, Section 20(2).
+These requirements cannot be varied as they are legislated in the Health Insurance Act 1973, Section 20(2).

 Permanent address change during claim processing